 Orient Queen accidents and incidents

-CruiseMapper's Orient Queen cruise ship accidents, incidents and law news reports relate to a 330-passenger vessel owned by Abou Merhi Cruises (Small Cruise Lines).
+CruiseMapper's Orient Queen cruise ship accidents, incidents and law news reports relate to a 330-passenger vessel owned by Abou Merhi Cruises (Scrapped Cruise Ships).
 Our Orient Queen accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - allision - 2003 (underwater rocks near Ibiza, Balearic Islands Spain)

 Previously, the vessel was operated under the names Vistamar (19880-2012), Med Queen (2016-2017 by Merhi Cruises) and Orient Queen (since 2018 by Abou Merhi Cruises).

 At ~6 pm on August 4, 2020, two massive explosions in Port Beirut (Lebanon) caused deaths, numerous serious injuries and severe damages to the cargo port area (totally destroyed) and various buildings in Lebanon's capital city.
 The second blast sent up an enormous mushroom cloud-like shockwave and damaged many buildings as far as 10 km (6 mi) away from the port.
 A red cloud hung over in the wake of the second explosion as firefighting teams rushed to the scene to try to put out the fires.

 On Aug 5 were announced that the blast have been caused by 2750 tonnes of ammonium nitrate (NH4NO3) stored in a warehouse (Warehouse 12) since 2013.
 The local news reports first suggested 100+ dead.
 Lebanese authorities placed under house arrest the officials who oversaw the port's storage and security.